-Larissa has been sharing stories via art and the written word since she was old enough to hold a crayon.
-Her award-winning original artwork was first publicly exhibited at an art gallery when she was eight years old.
-Larissa's work features surreal, magical, historical-mythological, and whimsical elements inspired by legends, fairy tales and folklore from around the world.
+Larissa Lowthorp has been sharing stories via art and the written word since she was old enough to hold a crayon.
+Her original artwork was first exhibited at a public gallery when she was eight years old.
+The concept and subtext of Larissa's original work feature surreal, magical, mythological, and whimsical elements.
+She draws upon inspiration from her imagination, vivid dreams, keen observation, life experiences, history, science fiction, legends, fairy tales and folklore from around the world.

 Larissa, the storyteller.